JamesZuliani/EatUp-Client/README.md

   3. Set up environment variables:
     The included .env.sample file can be renamed to .env, then remove the < > characters and provide your local database information.

-  4. Initialize the database tables:
+  4. Initialize the database tables: <br>
     `knex migrate:latest`

   5. Run the server <br>